hacdias/hacdias.com/content/posts/2024/12/01/recently/index.md

 ---
-title: "Recently in November '24"
+title: Recently in November '24
 date: 2024-12-01T16:10:42+01:00
 categories:
   - articles
 tags:
   - now
 ---

 The eleventh month of the year is now gone, and it's almost time for Sinterklaas and then Christmas.
 November had more events than I was actually planning for, but it all ended up going well.
 Let's recap!